Published Apr 8, 2026

 YouTube video

-A lot of people would like to include their partner on their student visa.
-Being able to have your partner join you on to study in Australia will mean you can stay together.
-It is also a lot cheaper to only pay for one person to study in Australia.
+Many people would like to include their partner on their student visa.
+Being able to have your partner join you to study in Australia will mean you can stay together.
+It is also much cheaper to only pay for one person to study in Australia.

-To be able to include your partner as a secondary applicant on your student visa, you must be classified as a member of the family unit of the main applicant.
-To be assessed as a member of the family unit you must be the spouse (husband or wife), or the de facto partner.
+To be able to include your partner as a secondary applicant on your student visa, they must be classified as a member of the family unit of the main applicant.
+To be assessed as a member of the family unit, they must be the spouse (husband or wife), or the de facto partner.

-To meet the de facto requirement you must prove that:
+To meet the de facto partner requirement, you must prove that:

-2. are in a genuine and continuing relationship
+2. You are in a genuine and continuing relationship

-3. live together and do not live separately on a permanent basis
+3. You live together and do not live separately on a permanent basis

-Some of the requirements that immigration will jude your de facto relationship include:
+Some of the de facto relationship requirements immigration will look at include:

 • The Financial Aspect